 Wildlife in Mkomazi

 Since Mkomazi was given National Park status it has seen a dramatic reduction in poaching, cattle grazing, fires, and other illegal activities.
 TANAPA, together with the George Adamson African Wildlife Preservation Trust, has also improved the road network and established several water catchments.
 In the last few years, game numbers have increased substantially with herds of up to a hundred zebra, eland, elephant, and buffalo being seen.
 There are many kongoni, giraffes, dik-diks and ostriches, and in the drier areas gerenuk, lesser kudu and beisa oryx.
-The larger cats are still rare, but with luck, you will encounter serval cat, caracal and wild cat, as well as wild dogs.
+The larger cats are still rare, but with luck, you will encounter serval cats, caracal and wild cats, as well as the African wild dogs.

 Unique Diversity